-(In our two-part series this week, we explore a) the situations and people most likely to be covertly surveilled (at the end of this article, we list the FBI‘s top professions most likely to encounter bugging situations) and b) next week, we provide you with 25 tip-offs to potential bugging in your home, vehicle or office.)
+This week we explore the situations and people most likely to be covertly surveilled.
+At the end of this article, we list the FBI‘s top professions most likely to encounter bugging situations.

 Given the proliferation and ease of use now of “bugging” devices, the probability of being secretly recorded is higher than ever.
-So who is most likely to get bugged?
+So under what circumstances and which professions are most likely to get bugged?

 – Companies that have publicly traded stock (even more at risk, those about to IPO)

 – Corporate entities experiencing labor problems, union activities or are in negotiation situations.